scrabbletank/farhome-rules/rulesdoc.md

 The bones extend 8 feet high and are permanent, blocking movement through those tiles.
 The bones have 1 wound and roll 3 superior defense dice when saving against any attack, spell, or maneuver.
 To free a grappled or restrained creature the bones holding that creature must be destroyed.

-Add a wound die to the damage and increase the length of the line by 1 tile for every level above 5th.
+Add a wound die to the damage and increase the length of the line by 1 tile for every level cast above 5th.

 ___
 #### Mind Break